skipmarcel/template-repo-2/README.md

 # Template Repo For TDD with Jest

-#### This repository is a template to create a TDD development enviroment for any javaScript project.
+#### This repository is a template to create a TDD enviroment for any javaScript project.

 #### By Tyler Adams